HigherEdgeSoftware/XRJV1-electrumx/docs/protocol-methods.rst

 blockchain.address.listunspent
 ------------------------------

-Return an ordered list of UTXOs sent to a bitcoin address.
+Return an ordered list of UTXOs sent to a xrjv1 address.

 **Signature**